JuliaAtoms/AtomicLevels.jl/docs/src/terms.md

 ```@docs
 terms
-count_terms
 ```

-The `L` and `S` quantum numbers are not, in general, sufficient to uniquely identify a term.
-The [`IntermediateTerm`](@ref) type allows one to specify an additional quantum number which would uniquely identify the term.
+## Term multiplicity and intermediate terms

+For subshells starting with `d³`, the possible terms may occur more than once (multiplicity higher than one), corresponding to different physical states.
+These arise from different sequences of coupling the ``w`` equivalent electrons of the same ``\ell``, and are distinguished using a _seniority number_, which the [`IntermediateTerm`](@ref) type implements.

 ```@docs
 IntermediateTerm
 intermediate_terms
+count_terms
 ```

-## Term multiplicity

-For subshells starting with `d³`, the possible terms may occur more than once (multiplicity higher than one), corresponding to different physical states.
-These arise from different sequences of coupling the ``w`` equivalent electrons of the same ``\ell``, and are distinguished using a _seniority number_.
 AtomicLevels.jl uses the algorithm presented in

 - _Alternative mathematical technique to determine LS spectral terms_
   by Xu Renjun and Dai Zhenwen, published in JPhysB, 2006.